idobenamram/geovis/README.md

 1. support more types of equations (in the latex parser)
 2. fix bivector decomposition
 3. add option to take an image of the page and turn it into a markdown page
+4. add feature to manipulate vectors
-4. lots more...
+5. lots more...

-But hopefully it gets the point accross a little
+But hopefully it gets the point accross a little, had fun vibe coding this project :)